 Focus on prioritization

 Features should come as an ordered list, so that if we are cut short for any reason, we have worked on the most important thing all along.
-And, this enables the team to truly embrace change.
-If a stakeholder or external market shift demand we add additional scope, we can easily and quickly identify where the new scope fits in.
+And this enables the team to truly embrace change.
+If a stakeholder or external market shift demands we add additional scope, we can easily and quickly identify where the new scope fits in.
 Be disciplined about having weekly priority and planning meetings so that the team stays on top of deadlines.

 Admit roadblocks, work the problem, and do everything possible to fix issues

 Problems happen.
-But sugar coating or ignoring them will come back to bite you in the end.
+But sugar-coating or ignoring them will come back to bite you, in the end.
 Be radically transparent.
 Admit when a problem is happening, so that the team can start solving it immediately.
-Develop a trust relationship with as many people as possible so that individual political agendas do not block team efficiency.
+Develop a trust relationship with as many people as possible, so that individual political agendas do not block team efficiency.

 Keep these tips in mind, and you’ll be well on your way to a successful experience.

 Want to learn more about improving team performance?
 In order to launch your team for success, improving communication between team members is an important first step.
-Our free eBook takes you through 5 easy steps to restore effective communication within your team.
+Our free eBook takes you through five easy steps to restore effective communication within your team.